Skip to content

 suppressed = finalScore < visibilityThreshold // strict less-than

-scoreFloor clamps the score value upward; visibilityThreshold is the boolean cutoff for suppression.
+scoreFloor (on the decay binding) clamps the score value upward; visibilityThreshold is the boolean cutoff for suppression.
 They are independent — setting scoreFloor alone does not keep an entity visible unless the floor itself is at or above visibilityThreshold.
 See scoreFloor vs visibilityThreshold for lifecycle examples.

 Binding Resolution Order